Health and Safety

 (c) The Court shall make public the names of persons convicted of violating this chapter.

 (2) a.
-Payments made under paragraphs (a)(1) through (a)(3) of this section must be remitted to and received by the Court to which the summons is returnable within 10 days from the date of arrest, excluding Saturday and Sunday.
+Payments made under paragraphs (a)(1) through (a)(4) of this section must be remitted to and received by the Court to which the summons is returnable within 10 days from the date of arrest or, for the release of 1 to 4 balloons or mass release of balloons, the date of the violation, excluding Saturday and Sunday.

 (3) The fine imposed under this subsection must be the minimum fine as provided for in subsection (a) of this section, plus other costs as may be assessed by law.